EUBIToken/MintyDEFI/swap.md

 [Here's an instruction on how to grant spending approval](https://github.com/EUBIToken/MintyDEFI/blob/main/approve.md)

 NOTE: despite the fact that tokens deployed via MintyDEFI are called ERC-223 tokens, they have full backward compartiability for ERC-20 Spending Approval, since we have to specify which token are we swapping to.
+Also, you only need to grant spending approval on the first time you swap from any tokens.
+For example, if you swap EUBI for LIBAS, and then swap EUBI for 1000x, you only need to grant spending approval for EUBI on the first transaction.

 [It's safe to grant unlimited spending approval due to this safety check in the code](https://github.com/EUBIToken/MintyDEFI/blob/main/MintMEUniswapRouter.sol#L173)